domxjs/domx/packages/Router/README.md

 ## Element Creation
 There are five types of items that are added to an element when created.
 - **routeParams** - for each matching route parameter, an attribute is added on the element with the route parameter name.
+(parent route params are also added when the route is a subroute.)
 - **queryParams** - a `queryParams` property is set on the element containing the query parameters in the current URL.
 This is updated as long as the route matches.
 - **tail path** - an attribute is added to the element when using an asterisk; the name of the attribute is denoted by the text after the asterisk and the value is the remaining portion of the URL.
 - **tail** - a `tail` property is set on the element if the pattern uses the asterisk.
 This is used internally for subroutes.
-It is an object that contains a `prefix` and a `path` property.
+It is an object that contains `prefix`, `path`, and `routeParams` properties.
 - **parentRoute** - a `parentRoute` property is set when a route is created as a subroute.
 Its value is the `tail` of the parent route and can be used for subroutes.